Differentially Private Topological Data Analysis

 \begin{theorem} Suppose that a given data generating process is supported on a bounded subset $E$ of a Euclidean space.
 Then, we have

 Moreover, the utility function $v_D$ defined in (\ref{exp: util Cech}) satisfies

 \end{theorem}

-Theorem \ref{thm: Cech sensitivity lower} shows that why it is challenging to develop a privacy mechanism for \v{C}ech complexes: \v{C}ech complexes are so sensitive in terms of the bottleneck distance of their persistence diagrams, that the sensitivity of the utility function $v_D(\cdot)$ remains constant regardless of the size $n$ of the data set.
+Theorem \ref{thm: Cech sensitivity lower} shows that why it is challenging to develop a privacy mechanism for \v{C}ech complexes: \v{C}ech complexes are so sensitive, in terms of the bottleneck distance of their persistence diagrams, that the sensitivity of the utility function $v_D(\cdot)$ remains constant regardless of the size $n$ of the data set.
 This implies that the exponential mechanism using this utility function keeps adding a constant size of noise even if $n$ gets bigger.
 This prevents the bottleneck distance from becoming small even in the case of huge $n$.